TartanLlama/secret-hitler-strategies/index.md

 --------------
 ## Rules
 *The year is 1932.
 The place is pre-WWII Germany.
 In Secret Hitler, players are German politicians attempting to hold a fragile Liberal government together and stem the rising tide of Fascism.
-Watch out though—there are secret Fascists among you, and one player is Secret Hitler.*
+Watch out though — there are secret Fascists among you, and one player is Secret Hitler.*

 Secret Hitler doesn't have many rules, the complexity of the game stems from the social situations the rules create.